Acceptable Hauled Sewage Types

 - Any waste with excessive solids that may cause problems at the treatment facility

-- Wastes prohibited under the Niagara Sewer-use By-law
+- Wastes prohibited under the Niagara Region Sewer-Use By-law

 - Manifested waste unless prior approval has been granted